jasonmimick/puppet-exercise/README.md

 Resources can then be redirected to directly effect your businesses' bottom-line.
 Automation frameworks enable the application of sound engineering practices to operational tasks.
 Your product, infrastructure, and processes all become "code" - something which technologists understand.
-Additionally, the actual processes of automating things produces a defacto documentation of the process itself.
+Additionally, the actual processes of automating things produces a de facto documentation of the process itself.
 Rather then encoding processes in Word documents and then implementing in another medium the two are merged.
 The days of "the spec is outdated" are in the rearview mirror.